ncatlab/nlab-content/pages/11259.md

 predictive power rather than that they have any meaning, much less rigorous proof, with a possible erosion in established standards of rigor.
 The QED system could offer an antidote to any such tendency.
-The standard, impartial answer to the question `Has it been proved?' could become `Has it been checked by the QED system?'.
+The standard, impartial answer to the question 'Has it been proved?' could become 'Has it been checked by the QED system?'.
 Such a mechanical proof checker could provide answers immune to pressures of emotion, fashion, and politics.

-Sixth, the `noise level' of published mathematics is too high.
+Sixth, the 'noise level' of published mathematics is too high.
 It has been estimated that something between 50 and 100 thousand mathematical papers are published per year.
 Nobody knows for sure how many contain errors or how many are repetitions, but some